opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 ## Permissions

-Only users with administator-lelve permissions can use workload management.
+Only users with administator-level permissions can use workload management.

 ## Query groups

-A _query group_ is a logical groups of tasks with defineded resource limits.
+A _query group_ is a logical group of tasks with defined resource limits.
 System administrators can dynamically manage query groups using the Workload management APIs.
 These query groups can be used to make search requests with resource limits.

 ### Operating modes